coldshrine/study-notes/talks/tdd-where-did-it-all-go-wrong.md

 A solution is using **Test Data Builders**.
 For each class you want to use in a test, create a Builder for that class that
 * Has an instance variable for each constructor parameter
 * Initialises its instance variables to commonly used or safe values
+* Has a `build` method that creats a new object using the values in its instance variables.
+We can do a neat trick with conversion operators too